mecvillarina/StratisPassportApplicationSmartContract/README.md

 If the provider approves the application, the payment will transfer to the provider address and the state will set to <b>ApprovedApplication</b>.

-When the state is in <b>PersonalAppearance<b>, the provider/passport government agency could reject an appointment.
+When the state is in <b>PersonalAppearance</b>, the provider/passport government agency could reject an appointment.
 If the provider rejects the application, the provider will receive <b>8 CRS</b> as an appointment fee and the applicant will only receive <b>72 CRS</b>, the payment will transfer to the provider address and the state will set to <b>ApprovedApplication</b>.